 I spent most of the day at Mom and Dad’s house yesterday with Thomas as he went about taking possession of the China cabinet that actually held China.
 I was overwhelmed by a sense of sadness as we slowly take down possessions, keepsakes, and treasures that maybe only Mom or Dad knew the value.
 It is now a house in transition.
 Furniture gone, tables gathered together, rooms being emptied slowly, knick-knacks accumulating where the couch, then Dad’s hospital bed, and then a sofa again had been.
 It’s a home Dad built, and Mom decorated; mostly from their Sears charge card.

 So many memories, so many feelings running through my mind.
 Family Christmas gatherings, game nights, Mom’s Friday Makah Days kickoff luncheon.

 My sister Lynn had been gone 11 years earlier this month.
 Three years later Dad died.
 Four years ago today, Mom died in Bremerton.
-Bremerton once a memory of sadness, now the city where my son, his wife and their kids now call home.
+Bremerton once memories of sadness, now the city where my son, his wife and their kids now call home.
 A change for the better as I now look forward to visiting them in Bremerton.

 Change is inevitable.
-It is no different for the house I lived in twice.
+It is no different from the house I lived in twice.
 Once in my childhood and once with my wife when we moved in to help care for Mom.
 As it goes through transition, I once again look forward to game nights and family Christmas gatherings that will be spent in the new home.
-It will be full of the love and respect taught to us by Mom and Dad; Gramsy and Grandpa gone to us for now but always to be remembered.
+It will be full of the love and respect taught to us by Mom and Dad; Gramsy and Grandpa are gone to us for now but always to be remembered.